PeerHerholz/workshop_weizmann/_sources/outline.md

 # Outline

 The [overview]() already specified it, but just to be sure: the workshop will be split into two distinct parts.
 While the first half (and few hours) will consist of going through `basics in data handling` and `nipype`, the second half will entail examples of dedicated `advanced and specialized analyses` within which folks will also evaluate the discussed topics.
 As mentioned before, these resources will contain all materials utilized in the workshop.
 In general, we will aim for 4 h per session.
-Our **very optimistic** schedule looks as follows (all times in EST):
+Our **very optimistic** schedule looks as follows (all times in IST):

 ## Session 1 - 24/10/2021